isuke01/wp-composer-collaborate/README.md

 ```

 * Check if `.gitignore` fits your needs
-* If you wish change directories however you want.
-It can set it inside `wp-config.php` then `composer.json` and `index.php` for system directory
+* If you wish change directory names.
+It can be done inside `wp-config.php` then `composer.json` and `index.php` for system directory
-* Create file your `.env`.  you can find example `.env-example`
+* Create your `.env`.
+You can find example `.env-example`
-* Add all plugins, themes etc you want into `composer.json` file you can check for those [WordPress Packagist](https://wpackagist.org/)
+* Add all plugins, themes etc using `composer.json` file.
+You can check for plugins and thems using [WordPress Packagist](https://wpackagist.org/)
 * You can use `Advenced custom fields PRO` by adding your LICENSE key into .env file.
-* Create as part of your project repo.

-After those steps you want to do
+After base setup just run install
 ```
 composer install
 ```